 Step 2: Select Best Reference Books for UPSC Bengali

 To prepare UPSC Bengali Optional Subject, UPSC aspirants should prepare some reference books.
 We’ve already provided UPSC Reference Books for All optional papers.
-You can check our best-recommended books for IAS exam at given link below.
-The suggested books are included optional and language Subjects.
+You can check our best-recommended books for the IAS exam at the given link below.
+The suggested books are included in optional and language Subjects.

 Recommended books for Bengali: